FACT0RN/FACT0RN/README.md

 ## Running a node

-Running a node can be done for two purposes: relaying transactions and/or mining.
+Running a node can be done for two purposes; relaying transactions and/or mining.
 For relaying transactions all you need to do is run the executable and you are good to go.
 If you want to mine then you need to set a username and password so that your miner is able to connect to it.

-There are two ways to do this: set them in your config file or pass them in using parameters.
+There are two ways to do this; set them in your config file or pass them in using parameters.

 ### Method 1: config file